-\begin{defn} $(Z, Q)$ is said to have sub-Klt singularities if there exists a log resolution of singularities as above such that $a_k>-1$ for all $k$.
-If $Q$ is moreover effective, then $(Z, Q)$ is said to have Klt singularities. \end{defn} Fix $\ell_0\in \bN^*$ such that $\ell_0 (K_Z+Q)$ is Cartier.
-If $\sigma$ is a nowhere-vanishing holomorphic section of the corresponding line bundle over a smooth open set $U$ of $Z$, then there is a pull-back meromorphic volume form on $\mu^{-1}(U)$:
+As before, we can assume that the construction of the resolution $\mu$ is functorial.
+In particular, if a connected group $G$ acts holomorphically on $(Z, Q)$, then we can assume that $\mu$ is $G$-equivariant and the divisors $Q'$ and $E_k$ are all $G$-invariant. \begin{defn} $(Z, Q)$ is said to have sub-klt singularities if there exists a log resolution of singularities as above such that $a_k>-1$ for all $k$.
+If $Q$ is moreover effective, then $(Z, Q)$ is said to have klt singularities. \end{defn} Fix $\ell_0\in \bN^*$ such that $\ell_0 (K_Z+Q)$ is Cartier.
+If $\sigma$ is a nowhere-vanishing holomorphic section of the corresponding line bundle over an open set $U$ of $Z$, then there is a pull-back meromorphic volume form on $\mu^{-1}(U)$: